mozilla/dxr/docs/source/development.rst

     and it will take care of recompiling the templates as necessary.

 Changes to the format of the elasticsearch index:
-    Run ``dxr index`` inside :file:`tests/test_basic`.
+    Re-run ``dxr index`` inside your test folder (e.g., :file:`tests/test_basic`).
+Before committing, you should increment the :term:`format version`.

-Stop :program:`dxr serve`, run the build step, and then fire up the server again.
-If you're changing Python code that runs only at request time, you shouldn't need to do anything; :program:`dxr serve` should notice and restart itself a few seconds after you save.
+Stop :program:`dxr serve`, run any applicable build steps, and then fire up the server again.
+If you're changing Python code that runs only at request time, you shouldn't need to do anything; :program:`dxr serve` will notice and restart itself a few seconds after you save.

 Testing